givanz/Vvveb/README.md

 * Built in contact forms plugin with storage and email support.
 * Very fast, with cache enabled as fast as a static website.
 * Low resource footprint serving hundreds of requests per second on free shared hosting.
+* Hybrid Headless CMS - can used both as a traditional CMS and a Headless CMS with GraphQL and REST Api.
+* Bundled advanced SEO plugin with support for schema, open graph, href langs, sitemaps etc.
+* Advanced security with brute force protection, sql injection protection, hidden admin login page
+* Easy installation without setup.
+* Secure install with only one php file exposed to public minimizing attack surface.

 ## System Requirements